Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 4. Frequently Asked Questions

 Choosing a countertop in Palm Beach County isn't just about looks.
 South Florida's year-round humidity, intense heat, and salt air put unique demands on kitchen surfaces that homeowners in northern climates never have to consider.
-Here's how the most popular countertop materials perform in our climate.
+Here's how the most popular countertop materials perform in our climate, based on thousands of installs across Boca Raton, West Palm Beach, Jupiter, and the rest of Palm Beach County since 2016.

 Quartzite — The Top Performer